pol2005/chrome-requests-extension/README.md

 # chrome http requests extension
-Chrome extension to log data that server and client exchange.
+Chrome extension to log data that server and client exchange.<br>
 To install:

   1. Download the code